 To address the challenge of teaching such a complex topic, the ITI development team includes not just faculty in computer science and computer engineering, but also experts in criminal justice, law, sociology, and educational assessment.

-The curriculum resources to be created will be usable as the basis for future academic programs, distance learning, and multidisciplinary, multi-institutional programs that meet evolving standards.
-Specialized curricula will be developed to meet the needs of both universities and two-year colleges, and a K-12 outreach program will translate the educational materials and program to levels suitable for a wider audience.
-Much of the material, including a virtual laboratory and class notes, will be provided on-line and shared with other institutions.
+The curriculum resources created will be usable as the basis for future academic programs, distance learning, and multidisciplinary, multi-institutional programs that meet evolving standards.
+Much of the material is available on-line and will be shared with other institutions upon request.